-At March 31, 2024 and December 31, 2023, the company had advanced \$5,622 (98.0 million South African rand), net of a 2.0% transaction fee, to Philafrica under a secured lending arrangement (the "Philafrica Facility").
+At June 30, 2024 and December 31, 2023, the company had advanced \$5,622 (98.0 million South African rand), net of a 2.0% transaction fee, to Philafrica under a secured lending arrangement (the "Philafrica Facility").
 The Philafrica Facility bears interest at a rate of South African prime plus 2.0% per annum, which is accrued and capitalized monthly.
 The repayment of the Philafrica Facility is subordinated against other third-party debt and is currently not repayable under its existing terms.
 The company continues to engage Philafrica and its lenders on the repayment of the Philafrica Facility.
 The Philafrica Facility is secured by a general guarantee from AGH and AGH's pledge of equity interests in Philafrica.
-In March 2023, the company and Philafrica entered into an agreement whereby the Philafrica Facility was amended to increase the margin to 4% and the allowance of a prepayment of the Philafrica to the company.
+In March 2023, the company and Philafrica entered into an agreement whereby the Philafrica Facility was amended to increase the margin to 4% and the allowance of a prepayment of the Philafrica Facility through the issuance of ordinary shares by Philafrica to the company.

-On July 28, 2023, the company entered into a Sale and Purchase Agreement (the "Agreement").
-Pursuant to the terms of the Agreement, the company expects to sell its equity interest in Philafrica for an aggregate consideration of not less than \$4,400 and expects to receive full repayment of the principal and accrued interest of the Philafrica Facility on or before August 29, 2024 or such later date as may be agreed upon by the company (the "Liquidity Transactions").
-Additionally, the Agreement stipulates that if the Liquidity Transactions are not completed on or before August 29, 2024 or such later date as may be notified by the company in writing to the purchaser, the purchaser will acquire the company's equity interest in Philafrica for an aggregate consideration of not less than \$4,400 and all rights and obligations under the Philafrica Facility including the principal and accrued interest (see discussion under the header "Indirect equity interest in AGH").
+On July 28, 2023, the company entered into a Sale and Purchase Agreement.
+Pursuant to the terms of the Sale and Purchase Agreement, the company expects to sell its equity interest in Philafrica for an aggregate consideration of not less than \$4,400 and expects to receive full repayment of the principal and accrued interest of the Philafrica Facility on or before August 29, 2024 or such later date as may be agreed upon by the company (the "Liquidity Transactions").
+Additionally, the Sale and Purchase Agreement stipulates that if the Liquidity Transactions are not completed on or before August 29, 2024 or such later date as may be notified by the company in writing to the purchaser, the purchaser will acquire the company's equity interest in Philafrica for an aggregate consideration of not less than \$4,400 and all rights and obligations under the Philafrica Facility including the principal and accrued interest (see discussion under the header "Indirect equity interest in AGH").

-At March 31, 2024, the company estimated the fair value of the Philafrica Facility to be \$8,323 (December 31, 2023 - \$8,137).
+At June 30, 2024, the company estimated the fair value of the Philafrica Facility to be \$9,012 (December 31, 2023 - \$8,137).

-In the first quarter of 2024, the company recorded interest income of \$311 (2023 - \$237) within the consolidated statement of earnings (loss) and comprehensive earnings (loss) related to the Philafrica Facility.
+In the second quarter and first six months of 2024, the company recorded interest income of \$332 and \$643 (2023 - \$273 and \$510) within the consolidated statements of earnings (loss) and comprehensive earnings (loss) related to the Philafrica Facility.